Grand Isle (island)

 Grand Isle, also known as South Hero Island, is the largest island in Lake Champlain, Vermont, United States.
 It has a land area of 31.61 sqmi.
-The island comprises the two towns of Grand Isle and South Hero, Vermont.
+The island comprises the two towns of Grand Isle and South Hero and makes up the southern portion of Grand Isle County, Vermont.
 The total population as of the 2000 census was 3,651.